briansu2004/MyDotNet/DotNet5-Microservices-simple/README.md

 Simply navigate to https://localhost:{PortNo}/swagger/v1/swagger.json and get much more details about the error message.

 Root cause: forgot the annoation [HttpGet] [HttpPost]

+### Postman baseURL

+Can't add "/" at the end by default